Beauty-k/AI_ticket_classifier/task1_ticket_classifier/README.md

   - Lowercased
   - Special characters removed
   - Lemmatized (using spaCy)
-- Used OOP-based preprocessing pipeline:
+- Used a custom preprocessing pipeline:
   - `Lowercaser`
   - `SpecialCharRemover`
   - `Lemmatizer`

 ### 2. Feature Engineering

-Three independent feature extractors:
+Three feature extractors:

 - `TfidfEngineer`: TF-IDF vector (top 1000 features)
 - `LengthEngineer`: Ticket length (number of characters)
 - `SentimentEngineer`: Sentiment polarity using TextBlob

-All combined through `FeatureCombiner`:
+All features are combined using `FeatureCombiner`.

 ### 3. Multi-Task Classification

-Two models were trained:
+Two models trained:

 - `issue_type_classifier.pkl` → predicts `issue_type`
 - `urgency_level_classifier.pkl` → predicts `urgency_level`

-Each uses `RandomForestClassifier` from `sklearn` and follows a `Classifier` interface.
+Both use `RandomForestClassifier` and implement the `Classifier` interface.

-Model performance is printed via `classification_report`.
+Performance metrics are printed using `classification_report`.

 ### 4. Entity Extraction

-Used rule-based NLP (no LLMs):
+Rule-based NLP methods (no LLMs used):

-- Extracted product names from known list
+- Product names (from list)
-- Extracted dates via regex
+- Dates (via regex)
-- Extracted complaint keywords via matching
+- Complaint keywords (from static list)

-Class used: `RuleBasedEntityExtractor` implementing `EntityExtractor` interface.
+Class used: `RuleBasedEntityExtractor` implementing `EntityExtractor`.

 ### 5. Integration

-Built a single class:
+All logic integrated into a single reusable class:

 TicketProcessor().process(text)
->>>>>>> 4bd05bd (Task1 is complete)
+This returns:-
+    {
+        "issue_type": issue_type,
+        "urgency_level": urgency_level,
+        "entities": entities
+    }

+# Project Structure

+- task1_ticket_classifier/
+    ─ models/                    # Saved models and vectorizer ─ data/                      # Input Excel file
+    ─ components/                # Modular OOP structure
+    ─ text_transforms/           # Preprocessors
+    ─ features/                  # Feature extractors
+    ─ models/                    # Classifier implementations
+    ─ entity_extractors/         # Rule-based extractor
+    ─ inference/                 # Final integration logic
+    ─ train_models.py            # Model training
+    ─ predict_ticket.py          # Inference
+    ─ README.md

+# Key Design Choices
+- Followed Object-Oriented Programming and the Single Responsibility Principle to ensure modular, testable, and extensible code.
+- Used interfaces (abstract base classes) to allow easy swapping of models, preprocessors, or feature extractors.
+- Chose Random Forest for its robustness and interpretability in multi-class classification tasks.
+- Applied traditional rule-based NLP for entity extraction — as required by the assignment.

+#  Limitations
+- The urgency level classifier is not very accurate.
+This is likely because the labels like High, Medium, and Low
+  are subjective and not clearly defined in the data.
+- The entity extractor is based on simple rules.
+It may miss spelling mistakes or similar words.
+For example, it catches “broken” but not “damaged”
+- It only detects dates in numeric format like 12/06/2025.
+It doesn’t handle words like “yesterday” or “last week”.
+- Sentiment and length are basic features.
+The system could improve by using more advanced text features in the future.